JakeSteam/blog-programming/_posts/2021-07-12-creating-a-mvvm-recyclerview-grid-with-quick-drag-and-drop-item-swapping-room-livedata-support-and-more.md

 This is a bit of a weird post, since the code is essentially combining disparate StackOverflow answers into one useful whole.
 However, I struggled finding anything similar already existing, so this will hopefully save a few people many, many hours!

-There’s also quite a few parts that I intend to improve upon.
-For example, it shouldn’t be necessary to call `notifyDataSetChanged` inside `onSelectedChanged`, since we know the exact positions changed.
-However, notifying just the changed items plays an unwanted and confusing animation that I couldn’t figure out how to disable.
-I’ll update this post when I inevitably decide to spend a few days deep diving RecyclerView animations, I’m not quite that far gone yet though..!
+There's also quite a few parts that I intend to improve upon.
+For example, it shouldn't be necessary to call `notifyDataSetChanged` inside `onSelectedChanged`, since we know the exact positions changed.
+However, notifying just the changed items plays an unwanted and confusing animation that I couldn't figure out how to disable.
+I'll update this post when I inevitably decide to spend a few days deep diving RecyclerView animations, I'm not quite that far gone yet though..!

 If you found this post helpful, please go upvote the StackOverflow questions &amp; answers below.
-They’re quite old, mostly in Java, and deserve far more attention.
+They're quite old, mostly in Java, and deserve far more attention.

 ## References

 - Basic RecyclerView info: <https://developer.android.com/guide/topics/ui/layout/recyclerview>
 - Core swapping functionality, albeit a quite buggy looking one: <https://stackoverflow.com/a/62147429/608312>
 - Dragging items immediately, instead of waiting for long press: <https://stackoverflow.com/a/50058957/608312>
-- Dragging items outside the RecyclerView’s bounds: <https://stackoverflow.com/a/41071941/608312>
+- Dragging items outside the RecyclerView's bounds: <https://stackoverflow.com/a/41071941/608312>
-- Disabling RecyclerView’s scrolling animations: <https://stackoverflow.com/a/27724949/608312>
+- Disabling RecyclerView's scrolling animations: <https://stackoverflow.com/a/27724949/608312>
 - MVVM RecyclerView: <https://medium.com/@ali.muzaffar/android-recyclerview-using-mvvm-and-databinding-d9c659236908>